 Maryland-Bred Turns Back Favored Owendale for Front-Running Score

-BALTIMORE – MCA Racing Stable’s Harpers First Ride – bred in Maryland, saddled by the state’s leading trainer three years running and guided by his first-call rider – delivered a victory for the home team in one of its biggest races, scoring a front-running upset of favored Owendale in the historic $250,000 Pimlico Special (G3) Friday at Pimlico Race Course.
+BALTIMORE – MCA Racing Stable’s Harpers First Ride delivered a victory in one of its biggest races, scoring an upset victory in the $250,000 Pimlico Special (G3).

 With Angel Cruz up for trainer Claudio Gonzalez, Harpers First Ride ($13) led from start to finish in only his second career graded-stakes attempt to turn back multiple graded-winning favorite and Triple Crown veteran Owendale all the way around for a two-length triumph in 1:54.97 over a fast main track.